-Dan Maxwell and colleagues publish in Food Policy
+Dan Maxwell and colleague publish in Food Policy

 Dan Maxwell and colleagues including, Peter Hailey and Anastasia Marshak published “Using the household hunger scale to improve analysis and classification of severe food insecurity in famine-risk conditions: Evidence from three countries” in Food Policy.